Rush Limbaugh here on the cutting edge of societal evolution, your bulwark.

 And as usual, half my brain tied behind my back just to make it fair.

-I want to read what Harry Reid said to you in 2006 about the about the debt limit, which is what's just happened here.
+I want to read what Harry Reid said to you in 2006 about the debt limit, which is what's just happened here.

 They got nothing for it.

-Now, contrary to conventional wisdom, I don't think that all of this ultimately means I have to be very careful here how I say this, because it can be misconstrued.
+Now, contrary to conventional wisdom, I don't think that all of this ultimately means I have to be very careful here how I say this because it can be misconceptions.

-In fact, I'm gonna reserve it for later.
+In fact, I'm going to reserve it for later.

-I was gonna say something about the Republican Party future.
+I was going to say something about the Republican Party future.

-Because I just I don't buy the Washington conventional wisdom.
+I'm going to reserve it for later because I just, I don't buy the Washington conventional wisdom.

-I never have, and I and I'm I'm not gonna start now.
+I never have, and I'm not going to start now.

-And meanwhile, the Democrats are all celebrating, and Dingy Harry just had a little press conference out there in which he don't have it in front of me anymore, so I don't know what number.
+And meanwhile, the Democrats are all celebrating and dingy Harry just had a little press conference out there in which he I don't have it in front of me anymore, so I don't know what number.

 Let me know when you've got it.